RonnySk/delivery_fee_calculator/README.md

 ## How to run in the development mode.

+run `npm install` to install as the dependencies

 run `npm start` on your terminal

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.